 An employer identification number (EIN) is essential even if you don’t intend on hiring employees.
 Why?
-Using your EIN on W-9s and other forms help to keep your Social Security number confidential from clients and vendors.
+Using your freelancer EIN on W-9s and other forms helps to keep your Social Security number confidential from clients and vendors.

 2. Set up a Business Bank Account

 Keep personal finances out of the mix.
 A business bank account helps protect you if a claim is made against your company.
 Many banks require people to set up an entirely new account for their freelance LLC.

 Because your LLC is a separate legal entity, it’s best to get insurance coverage in your LLC’s name.
 This is the case even if you already have insurance as a freelancer.

 Whether you need a license depends on what type or size of business you’re running and where you’re located — not whether you’re a freelance LLC.
 A license may be required to meet certain tax and legal requirements.
 Check with your state government.
 Business licenses are updated annually and as your business changes.